Forex Market Sessions: How Time Works

 New York close04:00 (next day)

-The most practical window for most Dhaka-based traders is the London session and especially its overlap with New York, which runs through the evening hours.
-This gives access to the highest-volume, tightest-spread conditions of the entire trading week at a time that fits a normal waking schedule.
+The most suitable trading period for most Dhaka-based traders is the London session and especially its overlap with New York, which runs through the evening hours.
+This gives access to the highest-volume, tightest-spread conditions of the entire trading week at a time that fits a normal working schedule.

 Putting It Together

-The forex market runs continuously through the week, but it is not a flat, featureless 120 hours.
-It has shape: quiet patches, active windows, and peak overlap zones where most of the serious price action concentrates.
+The forex market runs continuously through the week, but it is not a flat, continuous trading week.
+It has a shape: quiet patches, active windows, and peak overlap zones where most of the highest trading activity occurs during specific sessions and overlaps.

 Sydney starts things gently.
 Tokyo brings steady Asian flow.
-London ignites real volume and institutional participation.
-New York amplifies it further, especially when US data hits.
-The London-New York overlap is the centrepiece, where liquidity peaks and major pairs move with the most conviction.
+London significantly increases trading volume and institutional participation.
+New York increases market activity further, especially when US data hits.
+The London-New York overlap is the most active period, where liquidity peaks and major pairs move with the most conviction.

-Your job as a trader is to know which session fits your strategy, match your schedule to it as much as possible, and resist the temptation to trade simply because the market is technically open.
+Your job as a trader is to know which session fits your strategy, match your schedule to it as much as possible, and resist the urge to open unnecessary trades simply because the market is technically open.

-If you are still getting familiar with how currency pairs behave across sessions, spending time with forex charts during different windows will build that intuition faster than most other approaches.
+If you are still getting familiar with how currency pairs behave across sessions, spending time with forex charts during different windows will help traders understand how market behaviour changes throughout the trading day.
 Watch how EUR/USD behaves at 02:00 UTC versus 14:00 UTC.
-The difference is noticeable immediately.
+The difference becomes clear after regular observation.

 Session awareness will not make every trade profitable.
-But it will stop you from fighting the market at the worst possible times.
+But it will stop you from trading during less favourable market conditions at the worst possible times.
 If you are new to all of this, the beginner’s guide to forex trading is a solid next step from here.